soz-live/soz-live.github.io/docs/users/quickstart.md

 ### Loading SOZ

-Load the file in the usual manner into CAD for Lisp routines.
+Load the file `soz-live.lsp` into CAD using the standard "Appload" command.
+It will load the other repo files as required in the sequence specified within the file.

 > **Notes:**<br>
-> - You can then set it to auto-load in the usual manner.
+> - You can set it to auto-load for each drawing, if you plan to use it regularly.

 ### SOZ Commands

 You can interact with the program in a number of ways.

-The easiest way to interact with **SOZ** is to type **Y** on the command line - a dialog box appears with a tree-view of options available to select. <br>
+The easiest way to interact with **SOZ** is to type **Y** on the command line - a dialog box appears with a tree-view of options available to select.<br>

 > **Notes:**<br>
 > - All **SOZ** commands are in the same format, eg `M-...`, so as not to interfere with conventional CAD shortcuts.
 > - Once you know the name of a command, eg. `M-Circle` to create a Circle or `M-Part` to create a Part, you can just type that command instead.
-> - **Y** is the only key not used as a standard CAD command short-cut.
+> - **Y** was chosen as the shortcut as it is the only key not used as a standard CAD command shortcut.

 ## SOZ Dialogs